-MCSCD offers Noxious Weed and Water Quality Scholarships.
-The scholarships are open to high school seniors and college students who are residents of Mercer County, North Dakota and intend to or are currently pursuing an agricultural/natural resource management/environmental or related field at a two or four year university in the state of North Dakota.
-Scholarships will be awarded in the amount of $500.
-Interested applicants are required to complete an application form and compose an essay of no more than 500 words.
-Contact the district field office for current scholarship offerings.
+The Mercer County Soil Conservation District (MCSCD) awards two scholarships yearly for high school and college students in Mercer County.
+The scholarships are open to high school seniors and college students who attend school in or are residents of Mercer County and intend to or are currently pursuing a degree at a two or four-year university in the state of North Dakota.
+Two scholarships will be awarded in the amount of $500.00.

 The Regional Environmental Education Series or TREES Program is presented by Tom Gibson of Bottineau, ND.
 This program offers conservation education to Mercer County kids through Tom’s portrayal of fictional characters from years past.
 The "TREES" program consists of six separate programs designed to emphasize the need to protect and conserve our natural resources.
 They are presented lyceum style or in the classroom.
 The district sponsors this program to make it available to schools in our district.
 Each year Tom Gibson, alias; Sam Ting, Pete Bogg, Darin Ewe, Gunnar, and Pvt.
 George Gibson, visits our schools to teach students the importance of our natural resources, and how to be good stewards of our land, water, trees and wildlife.